lionelblonde/sam-dac-pytorch/README.md

-# S++: Sample-efficient Adversarial Imitation Learning (incl.
+# Sample-efficient Adversarial Imitation Learning (incl.
 SAM / DAC algorithms)

-PyTorch implementation (with up-to-date tooling) of the SAM / DAC algorithm, which are sample-efficient adversarial imitation learning techniques.
+PyTorch implementation (with up-to-date tooling) of the SAM / DAC algorithm, which are __SOTA__ sample-efficient adversarial imitation learning techniques.
 Links:
 * __SAM__, AISTATS 2019: https://arxiv.org/abs/1809.02064
 * __DAC__, ICLR 2019: https://arxiv.org/abs/1809.02925

+The repository's name was chosen for conciseness and simplicity.

 In their original form, SAM uses a DDPG stem, while DAC uses a TD3 stem (TD3, Twin Delayed DDPG, is an evolved version of DDPG: